Somerset House, Park Lane: Dukes of Somerset, 1808–1885

 The 11th Duke renamed the house "Somerset House", which Sir John Colville later called "a shade presumptuous of him, for there was another more splendid establishment bearing the name..."
 The house thus became the third 'Somerset House' in London.

-The Duke negotiated unsuccessfully with his neighbour Lord Grenville, who lived at Camelford House, Park Lane, as he wished to add to his new house, but enlarging it to the south would have detracted from Camelford, so in 1810 Somerset approached the second Earl Grosvenor about building in the courtyard between the house and the stables.
+The Duke negotiated unsuccessfully with his neighbour Lord Grenville, who lived at Camelford House, Park Lane, as he wished to add to his new house, but enlarging it to the south would have detracted from Camelford, so in 1810 Somerset approached Robert Grosvenor, 2nd Earl Grosvenor about building in the courtyard between the house and the stables.
 However, there was doubt about the status of the yard, and Grosvenor thought the extension would darken Hereford Street.

 In 1813 the Duke wrote to his brother, Lord Webb John Seymour (1777–1819), about his wife: "Charlotte is as busy as a bee upon a bank of thyme.
 Furnishing her house has been one occupation, and she has the fashionable predilection for old things".
 In 1819 the Duke again thought of building on his garden, and after negotiations with Grenville and Grosvenor a short two-storey extension close to the windows of the library at Camelford House was built, and in 1821 or 1822 a single-storey entrance corridor was added on the north side.

 The Duke's first duchess died at Somerset House in 1827, and he himself died there in 1855.
 After that, his second wife remained at the house until she died in 1880.
-The twelfth Duke made repairs, carried out by William Cubitt and Co., but after he died in 1885 the house was empty for some years.
+Edward Seymour, 12th Duke of Somerset made repairs, carried out by William Cubitt and Co., but after he died in 1885 the house was empty for some years.

 The 12th Duke used the address "40, Park Lane".
 He left the house to his daughter Lady Hermione Graham, who became a widow in 1888.
 In 1890, she and her son Sir Richard Graham sold it to George Murray Smith, of Smith, Elder & Co., the publishers.